Healthy Heart of Victoria

-Healthy Heart of Victoria (HHV) is an initiative aimed at improving the health of people in the Loddon Campaspe region – the ‘heart’ of Victoria.
+Healthy Heart of Victoria (HHV) is a State Government initiative aimed at improving the health of people in the Loddon Campaspe region – the ‘heart’ of Victoria.

 The initiative was developed in response to the higher than Victorian average rates of obesity, chronic disease and high-risk health behaviours currently seen within the region.

 Healthy Heart of Victoria projects are designed to focus on those parts of the community that are the least active and least supported.
 The initiative aims to get more people, more active, more often.

 WATCH: You can watch an overview of the Active Living Census reports and its data above.
 A more detailed video is below